-Combination of oral drugs suppresses common type of hepatitis CJanuary 19th, 2012 in Diseases, Conditions, Syndromes /
+Combination of oral drugs suppresses common type of hepatitis CJanuary 19, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 A new combination of investigational drugs successfully suppressed hepatitis C genotype 1 infection in a high percent of patients who had not responded to previous treatment in a study led by a University of Michigan hepatologist.

 The study, which will be published Jan.
 19 in the New England Journal of Medicine, focused on hepatitis C genotype 1, which is predominant in the United States and the most difficult to treat.
 Hepatitis C is a virus that infects the liver and can cause liver cancer and liver cirrhosis.
 It is transmitted through direct contact with infected blood and blood products.

 In this pilot study, patients with hepatitis C genotype 1 infection, who had not responded to previous treatment with PEG-interferon alfa and ribavirin, were given a combination of two investigational direct-acting antiviral agents (daclatasvir and asunaprevir) alone, or were given these two antiviral agents along with PEG-interferon alfa-2a and ribavirin.
 All the patients saw their hepatitis C viral load drop rapidly, says Anna S. Lok, M.D., professor of Internal Medicine, Division of Gastroenterology at the University of Michigan Medical School and lead author of the study.